Theta-Limited/OpenAthena-Legacy-Python/README.md

 The preceding numbers are provided for the user as debug information, but are not necessary during normal operation

-Next, enter the latitude, then longitude, then altitude of the aircraft (standard WGS84):
+Next, enter the latitude, then longitude, then altitude of the aircraft:

 ```bash